wp-plugins/wp-e-commerce-products-quick-view/readme.txt

 * Fancybox pop-up tool - can't be blocked by browser pop-up settings.
 * Pop-up opens in 0.300 of a second and closes instantly.
 * SEO tracking - Your analytics tracking code e.g. Google records every view.
-* Add to Cart , View Cart all work within the pop-up.
+* Add to Cart, View Cart all work within the pop-up.

 = Lite & Pro Version Admin Interface =

 * All a3rev Lite Version plugins have exactly the same admin interface as the Pro Version.
 * Pro Version features and settings are inside of a Yellow border.
 * The Pro Version settings are all active on the admin panels But do not save and are not applied to the front end.
 * Upgrading to the Pro version activates all the Pro version Features and Settings and removes the Yellow side bar and borders.

 = Lite Version Support =

 * As a Lite Version user please post all support requests to the plugins WordPress Support forum.
 * We do not watch that forum and posting there you will be relying on another user for support, not an a3rev team member.
 * Upgrading to a Pro Version Licence gives 'write' access to the a3rev support forum.

 >= Premium Support =
 >
 >The a3rev team does not provide support for the WP e-Commerce Products Quick View plugin on the WordPress.org forums.
 One on one developer support is available via the plugins a3rev [support forum](https://a3rev.com/forums/forum/wp-e-commerce-plugins/quick-view-ultimate/) to people who have purchased a [WP e-Commerce Quick View Ultimate](http://a3rev.com/shop/wp-e-commerce-quick-view-ultimate/) plugin Lifetime License.
 >
 >The Pro Version has lots of extra features that coupled with developer support might be well worth your investment!